Dre Campbell Farm

 Orange Guard is also effective against a wide range of other insect pests.

-These are extra-large sticky traps complete with strong food-based bait to attract roaches.
-The insects will then get trapped by the sticky glue.
+The Enoz Traps are extra-large sticky traps with strong food-based bait to attract roaches.
+The sticky glue traps the insects.

 Takeaway

-No matter how clean the house is, sometimes cockroaches may appear out of nowhere.
+No matter how clean the house is, cockroaches sometimes appear out of nowhere.
 Besides, if you see baby roaches in the bathtub or kitchen, you’re most likely dealing with a German cockroach infestation.

-However, these natural remedies may eliminate the problem without the need for an exterminator.
+However, these natural remedies may eliminate the problem without an exterminator.
 Try them out to see which one works best for you!

 Image via Flickr